 Being Good to Yourself is Healthy

-Eating healthy can decrease depression and impulsivity, as well as enhance your mood.
+Eating healthy can decrease depression and impulsive behavior, as well as enhance your mood.

 Working out battles stress, anxiety, and fatigue, with the added perk of helping us look great.

-Getting more sleep actually boosts mood and enhances positivity.
+Getting more sleep actually boosts mood and enhances positivism.

 Allowing ourselves small pleasures relieves stress, improves our sense of self, and elevates our outlook.

 It refreshes and energizes us and allows to get back in the game without feeling completely exhausted and defeated.